YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 **Filters**

 A Filter is a conversion program that transforms a replication stream to a desired schema.
 It operates as a traditional UNIX filter, reading from STDIN and writing to STDOUT.
-Both input and output use the YottaDB/GT.M journal extract format.
+Both input and output use the YottaDB journal extract format.
 A filter can operate on an originating instance or a replicating instance.
 When the originating instance is an older application version, a filter can change the update records from the old schema to the new schema.
 When the originating instance is the newer application version, a filter can change the update records from the new schema to the old schema.
-Once you have logic for converting records in the old schema to the new schema, the per record code serves as the basis for the filter by replacing the scanning logic with logic to read the extract format and extract the update and completing the filter by reassembling the revised record(s) into the YottaDB/GT.M extract format.
+Once you have logic for converting records in the old schema to the new schema, the per record code serves as the basis for the filter by replacing the scanning logic with logic to read the extract format and extract the update and completing the filter by reassembling the revised record(s) into the YottaDB extract format.

 For complete redundancy during rolling upgrades, you must also have a filter that changes transactions from the new schema to the old schema.
-The principal restriction in creating schema change filters is that the filter must not change the number of transactions in the replication stream, since YottaDB/GT.M uses the journal sequence numbers for checking and restoring the logical equivalence of instances.
+The principal restriction in creating schema change filters is that the filter must not change the number of transactions in the replication stream, since YottaDB uses the journal sequence numbers for checking and restoring the logical equivalence of instances.

 This means: